romul/spree_user_groups/README.md

 Spree User Groups
 ===============

-Introduces user groups and calculator to add adjustment for specified user group.
+Introduces user groups with 2 types of calculators for custom user group pricing:

+1. Fixed Percentage discount on all products
+2. Per variant pricing (custom pricing for each user group on each product)

 Installation